Vertigo (film): Writing

-There were three screenwriters involved in the writing of Vertigo.
-Hitchcock originally hired playwright Maxwell Anderson to write a screenplay, but rejected his work, which was titled Darkling, I Listen, a quotation from Keats's Ode to a Nightingale.
-According to Charles Barr in his monograph dedicated to Vertigo, "Anderson was the oldest (at 68) [of the 3 writers involved], the most celebrated for his stage work and the least committed to cinema, though he had a joint script credit for Hitchcock's preceding film The Wrong Man.
+Three screenwriters were involved in the writing of Vertigo.
+Hitchcock originally hired playwright Maxwell Anderson to write a screenplay, but rejected his work, which was titled Darkling, I Listen (a quotation from John Keats's 1819 poem "Ode to a Nightingale").
+According to Charles Barr in his monograph dedicated to Vertigo, "Anderson was the oldest (at 68) [of the three writers involved], the most celebrated for his stage work, and the least committed to cinema, though he had a joint script credit for Hitchcock's preceding film The Wrong Man.
 He worked on adapting the novel during Hitchcock's absence abroad, and submitted a treatment in September 1956."

 A second version, written by Alec Coppel, again left the director dissatisfied.
-The final script was written by Samuel A. Taylor—who was recommended to Hitchcock due to his knowledge of San Francisco— from notes by Hitchcock.
+The final script was written by Samuel A. Taylor, who had been recommended to Hitchcock due to his knowledge of San Francisco, from notes by the director.
 Among Taylor's creations was the character of Midge.
-Taylor attempted to take sole credit for the screenplay, but Coppel protested to the Screen Writers Guild, which determined that both writers were entitled to a credit, but to leave Anderson out of the film writing credits.
+Taylor attempted to take sole credit for the screenplay, but Coppel protested to the Screen Writers Guild, which determined that both writers (but not Anderson) were entitled to a credit.

 Casting

-Vera Miles, who was under personal contract to Hitchcock and had appeared on both his television show and in his film The Wrong Man, was originally scheduled to play Madeleine.
-She modeled for an early version of the painting featured in the film.
+Vera Miles, who was under personal contract to Hitchcock and had appeared both on Alfred Hitchcock Presents and in The Wrong Man, was originally scheduled to play Madeleine, and modeled for an early version of the portrait of Carlotta.
 Following delays, including Hitchcock becoming ill with gallbladder problems, Miles became pregnant and had to withdraw from the role.
-The director declined to postpone shooting and cast Kim Novak as the female lead.
-By the time Novak had delayed prior film commitments and a vacation promised by Columbia Pictures, the studio that held her contract, Miles had given birth and was available for the film.
-Nevertheless, Hitchcock proceeded with Novak.
-Columbia head Harry Cohn agreed to lend Novak to Vertigo if Stewart would agree to co-star with Novak in Bell, Book and Candle, a Columbia production released in December 1958.
+The director declined to postpone shooting, and cast Kim Novak as Miles' replacement.